Get

 Before You Start

 When training a Bloodhound, it isn’t wise to dive in without adequate preparation.
-Before you start, you must understand how Bloodhounds think and have treats on hand.
+Before you start, you will want to understand how Bloodhounds think and have treats on hand.

 Understand How Dogs Think